tranxuanhaiminh/ChatSystem/README.md

-# ChatSystem : Xuan Hai Minh Tran and Mariétou Sarr
+# INSA Project ChatSystem : Xuan Hai Minh Tran and Mariétou Sarr

 The source code is in ./chatsystem.